 Here’s the truth: If you have a foreclosure and/or a bankruptcy on your record, it is true that it will stay on your record for seven years, most likely.
 After seven years, it will drop off your credit report (if it does not, you should contact the credit bureaus and ensure that it does drop).
 But there are many mortgage companies that will give you a home loan with these black marks on your record.
 In FHA’s case, you may get a loan in as little as one year after a bankruptcy or foreclosure.
 But two years is more common.

 FHA will want to verify that your finances have recovered and you have the means to pay your mortgage.
 But it is certainly possible to get approved for a FHA loan with these black marks on your credit report.
+Connect with a lender now and apply for FHA-loan programs.

 #6 Streamline Refinance with FHA Loans If Rates Fall